Napalm Death (1981-present): a Death Metal band from Meriden, West Midlands, UK.

 Due to personal problems, Jesse Pintado left in early 2004, overdubbing was used for the past album and next one.
 On his departure, he claimed he had tired of Napalm Death and wanted to start something new.

-Leaders Not Followers: Part 2, the sequel to their earlier covers EP followed in 2004 containing covers of old hardcore punk and heavy metal bands, including Cryptic Slaughter, Massacre, Kreator, Sepultura, Siege and Discharge.
+Leaders Not Followers: Part 2, the sequel to their earlier covers EP followed in 2004 containing covers of old hardcore punk rock and heavy metal bands, including Cryptic Slaughter, Massacre, Kreator, Sepultura, Siege and Discharge.

 Napalm Death were scheduled to play a special one-off show at the Victoria and Albert Museum in London, on 22 March 2013 but the show was eventually cancelled due to concerns that the noise levels could damage parts of the museum; it was soon after re-scheduled to the De La Warr Pavilion.